 This trail is tucked away between the Galtee Mountains and the Slievenamuck Hills.
 The walk offers everything from low-lying strolls along verdant river banks to high-level hikes through the Galtees.

-There are varies trails at various lengths which can last from half-hour walks to four-hour hikes.
+There are various trails at various lengths which can last from half-hour walks to four-hour hikes.

 If you want a bit of a challenge while on this trail visit Lough Curra and Lake Muskry in the Galtees.
 The view is superb.
 From there you can see corrie lakes, wooded foothills, mountain streams, and open moorland.

-The Slieve Blooms, County Laois and County Offaly
+The Slieve Blooms, County Laois & County Offaly

 The best way to describe this inland trail is rural and unspoiled.
 It travels through the Slieve Bloom Mountains.
 Along the way, you will be close to nature hearing nothing but the great collection of birds and the wind in the trees.